-The fair value of equities and similar investments at year-end 2022 was € 440 million (2021: € 732 million).
-The increase in 2022 was mainly due to the positive returns on the equity markets.
+The fair value of equities and similar investments at year-end 2023 was $\in$ 541 million (2022: $\notin$ 440 million).
+The increase in 2023 was both due to the positive returns on the equity markets and transactions.
 The equities are diversified across the Netherlands (including participating interests), other European countries and the United States.
-In 2022 a portfolio of put options with a value of € 8 million (2021: € 1 million) is in place to mitigate the equity risk.
+In 2023 a portfolio of put options with a value of $\notin$ 7 million (2022: $\notin$ 8 million) is in place to mitigate the equity risk.